OpenWaterProject/riffle-i2c/README.md

 ## Code for i2c Temperature Sensor Datalogging with a Riffle

-The Arduino code [riffle_bmp180.ino] in this repository will measure temperature and pressure using the Riffle, and record it to a microSD card.
+The Arduino code "riffle_bmp180.ino" in this repository will measure temperature using a bmp180 breakout board set up as in the above schematic, and record it to a microSD card along with a timestamp.

+1. Download this entire repository using the button on this page above (or [this link](https://github.com/dwblair/riffle-i2c/archive/master.zip) should work).

+2. Copy all of the libraries labeled in the "libraries" folder to the "libraries" folder in your Arduino IDE "sketchbook" folder.

+3. Then, upload the "riffle_bmp180.ino" code onto the Riffle, choosing "Arduino UNO" as the board type.

+This code will start measuring temperature the BMP180 sensor.

-The data is output in "TSV" format, with tabs separating columns of data (timestamp in the first column, RTC temperature in the second column, thermistor temperature in the third column).
+The data is output in "TSV" format, with tabs separating columns of data (timestamp in the first column, thermistor in the third column).